 Is it safer to wear glasses than contact lenses?

-According the CDC, it may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
+According to the CDC, it may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
 Contact lenses can be worn safely while preventing potential contamination by following proper contact lens care instructions as prescribed by the Eye Care Professionals, which include thoroughly washing, cleaning, and drying your hands prior to handling contact lenses.
 Detailed instructions can be found here.

 Will availability of ACUVUE® contact lenses be impacted?